Louver

-A louver (American English) or louvre (British English; see spelling differences) is a window blind or shutter with horizontal slats that are angled to admit light and air, but to keep out rain and direct sunshine.
-The angle of the slats may be adjustable, usually in blinds and windows, or fixed.
+A louver (American) or louvre (Commonwealth English; see spelling differences) is a window blind or shutter with horizontal slats that are angled to admit light and air, but to keep out rain and direct sunshine.
+The angle of the slats may be adjustable, usually in blinds and windows, or fixed, such as in shutters.

 History

 Louvers originated in the Middle Ages as lantern-like constructions in wood that were fitted on top of roof holes in large kitchens to allow ventilation while keeping out rain and snow.
 They were originally rather crude constructions consisting merely of a barrel.

-Later they evolved into more elaborate designs made of pottery, taking the shape of faces where the smoke and steam from cooking would pour out through the eyes and mouth, or into constructions that were more like modern louvers, with slats that could be opened or closed by pulling on a string.
+Later, they evolved into more elaborate designs made of pottery, taking the shape of faces where the smoke and steam from cooking would pour out through the eyes and mouth, or into constructions that were more like modern louvers, with slats that could be opened or closed by pulling on a string.

 Construction

 Modern louvers are often made of aluminum, metal, wood, or glass.
 They may be opened and closed with a metal lever, pulleys, or through motorized operators.

-The Standard specifies requirements for the construction of buildings using louver in bushfire-prone areas in order to improve their resistance to bushfire attack from burning embers, radiant heat, flame contact and combinations of the three attack forms.
+The Australian Standard specifies requirements for the construction of buildings using louver in bushfire-prone areas in order to improve their resistance to bushfire attack from burning embers, radiant heat, flame contact and combinations of the three attack forms.
 The revised building standard details various construction methods and materials that must be used depending on the homes level of bushfire risk.
-This includes changes to the window and glazing requirements for homes located in a Bushfire Attack Level category greater BAL-Low.
+This includes changes to the window and glazing requirements for homes located in a Bushfire Attack Level category greater than BAL-Low.